jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Added blurred answer functionality with toggle eye icon - answers start blurred and can be revealed/hidden by tapping the eye button
 - **January 24, 2025**: Removed max-width constraint from main container to enable full-width layout on desktop devices
 - **January 24, 2025**: Optimized difficulty selection buttons for desktop with 2-column layout, larger sizing, and improved spacing
+- **January 24, 2025**: Updated team cards to use full width layout on all screen sizes for better readability and consistency